 6. Ninjago, The Ride

 Our Ninjago-obsessed kids loved fighting villains to save The World of Ninjago.
 Honestly, adults will have a blast too!
 Depending on where you sit in the car, you will be harnessing the power of fire, water, earth or air to defend Ninjago.
 Using the sensors built into the vehicle you blast fireballs, lightening and ninja stars at foes to collect points.
 Leave time in your day to ride again, as it takes practice to became a ninja and increase your score.
 Thankfully, kids of all ages are welcome on this marque ride as long as a parent rides too.
+This is our family’s favorite ride in the park and we often fight those bad guys twice during every visit.

 8. Merlin’s Flying Machines